Study Abroad in Dublin

 Housing & Meals

-Apartments will house up to six students and include shared bedrooms, bathrooms, and laundry.
+Apartments will house up to 6 students and include shared bedrooms, bathrooms, and laundry.
 Meals are not included, but each apartment has a full kitchen as well as numerous pubs and cafés within a short walk.

 Excursions